 Hershey is one of many companies that are sharing ingredient and sourcing information online to regain and maintain trust with their customers.

-IBM is utilizing Blockchain as a way to transform communications with their consumers.
+IBM is utilizing Blockchain as a way to transform communications with

 The New York Times says veggies are replacing traditional flours.